fabiandev/jh-boilerplate/README.md

 ##### karma.config.js

 This package supports unit testing with [karma](http://karma-runner.github.io/) out of the box.
-This file defines some configuration and the files and file order to be included in tests.
+Define configurations and the files and file order to be included in tests here.

 ##### module.prefix / module.suffix

-The entire application (without vendor) is wrapped within a self-executing function by default to prevent global namespace pollution.
+The entire application (without vendor code) is wrapped within a self-executing function by default to prevent global namespace pollution.

 ##### package.json